arya-pratap-singh/arya-pratap-singh/README.md

 # Hi there, I'm arya
-- 🎓 I 'm a second year undergrad at geu dehradun , pursuing B.Tech CSE.
+- 🎓 I 'm a Third year undergrad at geu dehradun , pursuing B.Tech CSE.
 - 💻 I 'm currently learning web development.
 - 🎮 In my free time i like to read books and watch movies.